Huikie/Rush-Hour/Results/README.md

 In this file we attempt to shed some light on the question of: what makes a rush hour board difficult?
 This file is in Dutch.

 *Disclaimer: Upon reproduction results might vary from the ones mentioned here.
 In case of the breadth first algorithm this might be due to a difference in hardware.
-In case of the random bound algorithm, this variation might be due to chance*
+In case of the random bound algorithm, this variation might be due to the fact that chance plays a big part in the result of the algorithm.*